-These symptoms may not all occur in the children, but they may develop into some other diseases like conjunctivitis or asthma.
+These symptoms may not all occur in children, but they may develop into some other diseases like conjunctivitis or asthma.
 Children may also exhibit shortness of breath and wheezing.
-There are other signs, too – your child might not be sleeping well at night, and seem drowsy all throughout the day.
-He might also be doing considerably well in an air-conditioned environment, as they are mostly pollen free.
+There are other signs too such as lack of sleep or drowsiness.
+He might also be doing considerably well in an air-conditioned environment, as they are mostly pollen-free.
 Hay fever rash in toddlers are also common and are symptomatic of skin conditions due to pollen.

 Diagnosis and Tests for Hay Fever in a Child

 Hay fever is not particularly hard to identify, as the symptoms repeat themselves at the same time every year.
 If you think that your child may be suffering from hay fever, you need to consult a doctor as soon as possible.
-He will most likely diagnose the disease with a simple physical examination, but if that is not deemed possible, you might be referred to an allergist.
+He will most likely diagnose the disease with a simple physical examination, but if that is not deemed possible, the doctor might suggest that you take your doctor to an allergist.
 The allergist will carry out blood tests or skin tests to determine the condition of the child.